-Before I get emails about the simplistic manner in which I presented cognitive behavioral therapy, I must mention that this therapeutic intervention entails so much more than this post addresses.
+Before I get emails about the simplistic manner in which I presented Cognitive Behavioral Therapy, I must mention that this therapeutic intervention entails so much more than this post give credit.
 For more information, you can visit PsychCentral and the National Association for Cognitive Behavioral Therapists.

-To answer the title of this post…yes, I believe it is possible to choose our moods in most normal everyday circumstances.
+To answer the title of this post… Yes, I believe it is possible to choose our mood in most normal every day circumstances.
 Remember, practice makes for more success!

 What about you?
 Do you think this concept works?